10 Nail Problems You Need to Know About

 5) Vertical Ridges

-Nutrient Deficiencies: May be caused by deficiency in vitamin B12 and magnesium.
+Nutrient Deficiencies: These may be caused by deficiencies in vitamin B12 and magnesium.

-Ginger is an excellent addition to any diet to improve the assimilation of nutrients pass the gut and improve your nails and total health.
-Add shredded ginger to salads, marinades for meat, soups, brew in teas and juice in smoothies.
+Ginger is an excellent addition to any diet to improve the assimilation of nutrients past the gut and improve your nails and total health.
+Add shredded ginger to salads, marinades for meat, and soups, brew in teas, and juice in smoothies.

-Additional Recommendations: Ginger is also a superfood in itself with the ability to kill parasites, viruses and bacteria which cause inflammation of the gut.
+Additional Recommendations: Ginger is also a superfood in itself with the ability to kill parasites, viruses, and bacteria that cause inflammation of the gut.
 Consider drinking a cleansing ginger tea daily to prevent infection and optimize your vitamin and mineral levels.

 6) Clubbing